KeithRettig/Helium_proxy/detail.md

 ## Experience

 Started watching the project in its first month.
 Joined once it was ok to place hotspots in my city.
-Manage a fleet of IOT hotspots for an investor group (all friends).
+Installed and manage a fleet of IOT hotspots for a small investor group (all friends).
 Doing my best to place Helium Mobile Hotspots as well.
+Substantial financial investment in the network through time, effort, and tokens.
+Far too much time spent on Discord ensuring I keep up-to-date on the network's developments.

 Honored to have been an elected member of the MOBILE Working Group since its inception.

 ## Voting Philosophy